Sabang Merauke Raya Air Charter

 Sabang Merauke Raya Air Charter (SMAC) was an airline based in Medan, North Sumatra, Indonesia.
-It operated scheduled and charter domestic/regional passenger and cargo services, as well as pleasure and business flights.
+It operated scheduled and chartered domestic passenger and cargo services, as well as pleasure and business flights.
 Its main base was Polonia International Airport, Medan.
-SMAC was listed in category 2 by Indonesian Civil Aviation Authority for airline safety quality.
-The airline went defunct in 2011.
+SMAC was listed in category 2 by the Indonesian Civil Aviation Authority for airline safety quality.
+The airline ceased operations in 2011.

 History

 The airline started operating in 1969 as a joint venture partnership with Malaysian Air Charter (MAC).
 In 1972, it split from MAC and adopted the name Sabang Merauke Raya Air Charter (SMAC), which would remain its official name until the company ceased to exist.
 SMAC was fully owned by Merukh Enterprises.

 In 2011, the Indonesian Directorate General of Civil Aviation (DGAC) suspended SMAC's air operating certificate (AOC) due to the fatal accident of a CASA NC-212 on Bintan Island.
 The plane crashed during a test flight, and all five passengers on board died.

 A preliminary investigation into the accident found that: